-None of this is really explained in the Bible (though I admit not to being an expert on this), nor is a mechanism proposed to explain how this entire episode is supposed to have redeeming effects on humanity.
+None of that is really explained in the Bible (though I admit not to being an expert on this), nor does the Bible propose a mechanism to explain how the entire episode is supposed to have redeeming effects on humanity.
 These unexplained mysteries aren't as easily accepted as they were in earlier times.
 Nowadays we demand explanations: what exactly do transcendence and divinity actually mean?
 How could they be poured out like liquids or transformed through some alchemy into immanence?

 Take divinity.
 Is divinity a property of a deity or merely a product of believers' relationship to him as worshipers?
 If the latter, perhaps it says more about us than about God when we say he loses it.